Terry Snow

-Terrence Mark Snow (1943 – 3 August 2024) was an Australian businessman, accountant, entrepreneur, and philanthropist based in Canberra in the Australian Capital Territory.
+Terrence Mark Snow (1943 – 3 August 2024) was an Australian businessman and philanthropist based in Canberra in the Australian Capital Territory.

 Background

 Terry Snow was the grandson of Canberra's first general store owner.
 His parents owned a hotel in Queanbeyan and the young Snow attended Canberra Grammar School, initially as a boarder.
 He subsequently supported the school through a number of significant philanthropic gifts.
 Snow died on 3 August 2024, at the age of 80.

 Career

 Commercial development

 Snow was Executive Chairman of the Capital Airport Group, the company which owns the lease for the land which contains Canberra Airport and Brindabella Business Park.
 Snow's Capital Airport Group acquired the 99-year lease from the Australian Government in 1998 for $65 million.
 The site includes Fairbairn Business Park, formerly a Royal Australian Air Force base, as well as the Majura Business Park and Majura Park Shopping Centre.
 Snow was responsible for a $250 million development of a new terminal for Canberra Airport including an “extravagant” international interior design-winning terminal.
 Singapore Airlines and Qatar Airways were the first two international air carriers to Canberra; that arrived at Canberra international Airport in 2017 and 2018 respectively.

 Snow developed Brindabella Business Park.
 One of these landmark buildings is 8 Brindabella Circuit, which was awarded five stars under the Green Star rating system of the Green Building Council of Australia – the first and highest rating awarded in Australia at the time.
 Snow's attempt to develop land around the Canberra Airport was described by Patrick Troy as controversial.
 Specific criticisms include that it removes jobs from Civic, diminishes Canberra's town centre, and causes unnecessary congestion on roads originally designed exclusively for airport traffic.
 The development of Brindabella Business Park attracted international corporates including KPMG, Deloitte and Raytheon as well as the Department of Home Affairs and has been recognised as an emerging aerotropolis that has helped to grow the Canberra workforce.